smileidentity/smile-identity-core-java/README.md

 After checking out the repo, run `gradle build` to build.
 Ensure that you have a gradle.properties file setup with the necessary variables required by the build.

 ## Deployment
-Update the version number in the build file
+Update the version number in the build file.
 It is good practice to first test your changes on the snapshot repo (add -SNAPSHOT to your version), and thereafter deploy to the release repository.

 To deploy run the task `./gradlew uploadArchives`